Bhaskar20-git/pokemon-showdown/PROTOCOL.md

 - `MOVES` is a comma-separated list of move IDs.

-- `NATURE` left blank means Serious, except in Gen 1-2, where it means no Nature.

 - `EVS` and `IVS` are comma-separated in standard order:
   HP, Atk, Def, SpA, SpD, Spe.
 EVs left blank are 0, IVs left blank are 31.
   If all EVs or IVs are blank, the commas can all be left off.